Matteias Collet

 Inter-Site communication

-Assume a source server at site A wants to communicate with a destination server at site B.
+Assume a source server at site A wants to communicate with a destination server at site B. The communication is end-to-end encrypted with a tunnel-in-tunnel for each hop between sites.

 Intra-Site communication